ThakeeNathees/pocketlang/scripts/README.md

 python3 download_premake.py
 ```

-It will download and place the `premake.exe` (in windows) binary next to
+It will download and place the `premake5.exe` (in windows) binary next to
 it, next run the following command to generate Visual studio solution files.

 ```